kennethleungty/kennethleungty/README.md

 </div>
 <hr>

-- The following catalog is a portfolio of the data science projects and topics I have worked on, so do go ahead and have a look!
+- The following catalog is a portfolio of the data science projects and topics I have worked on, so do have a look!

 ## Portfolio Contents
 1. [Computer Vision](#computer-vision)